vitaliy-dubrovin/cypress-automation/README.md

 # Cypress Test Task
 This project contains Cypress tests for ToDo app.
 It includes a simple reporting mechanism that provides a summary of the test results.
+Page in test /page-in-test

 ## Prerequisites